- Home »

 Mission

-Provide equipment, supplies, planning and training to animal response teams in Pennsylvania to address the needs of domestic animals in large scale disasters.
-Washington County Animal Response Team is the response team for our county.
+Provide equipment, supplies, planning and training to animal response teams in Pennsylvania to respond in the event of an emergency or act of terrorism.

 Programs and Services

-- In 2009, a team of specially trained first responders based out of the North Strabane Fire Department started a Large Animal Response (LAR) team.
-Since then, the LAR team has grown into the WaCART which consists of a team of volunteers that train for disaster responses involving animals (both large and small animals).
+• Since 2009, a group of volunteers has been serving Washington County's animal emergency needs.
+The Washington County Animal Response Team, or WaCART for short, consists of a team of volunteers that train for disaster responses involving animals (both large and small animals).
 WaCART consists of first responders (fire personnel and EMT) and private citizens that work in various professions including safety, business, and marketing fields.
+Together the expertise and skill sets of both have enabled WaCART to become a resource for the Washington County Emergency Management Office.

-- WaCART has responded to various disaster situations in which animals are in need of assistance including highway accidents, responses to horses stuck in mud and ice, livestock escaped on local roads, and setting up temporary shelters for dogs and cats.
-WaCART is fully equipped to respond to these large and small animal disaster situations with their two response trailers.
-These trailers contain technical equipment for large animal incidents and sheltering supplies for small animal responses.
+• WaCART has responded to various disaster situations in which animals are in need of assistance including highway accidents, responses to horses stuck in a barn stall, mud and ice, livestock escaped on local roads, and setting up temporary shelters for dogs and cats.
+WaCART is fully equipped to respond to these large and small animal disaster situations with their response vehicle and two response trailers.
+The vehicle has equipment to be on scene to handle a single large animal incident.
+On board is equipment such as a large animal glides, slip sheets, and rope systems.
+The trailers contain technical equipment for large animal incidents and sheltering supplies for small animal responses.

 Primary Revenue Sources